 Flexibility to session’s structure will be applied when needed using clinical judgements to make sure maximum benefits of the therapy are achieved.
 Ideally, individual therapy sessions will be offered twice a week in the 1st month and once a week in the 2nd month, however, individual circumstances, including physical well-being and whanau support available dictate a need for flexibility.
 Completion of the therapy will be dependent on participant availability, their needs and issues such as Fatigue or sickness.
 After completion of this treatment, participants will be reviewed after about 8 weeks for follow-up assessments and further treatment as individually required.
 No strategies are used to monitor adherence to the intervention.

-Stuttering treatment will be provided by PhD student Al’Amri, who has 13 years of experience as a speech and language therapist and received 3 days workshop on RESTART-DCM.
+Stuttering treatment will be provided by PhD student Grout-Brown, who is a NZ-registered (NZSTA) speech language therapist and has participated in a workshop on RESTART-DCM.
 She will be supported and guided by her research supervisors Theys and Beal.
 Treatment will focus on reduction of severity and frequency of stuttering and attitude toward stuttering.
 Speech treatment will take place in the Speech and Hearing Clinics at the University of Canterbury.
 These clinics are equipped with purpose-built hard-wired recording devices to ensure that treatment sessions can be recorded for off-line data analysis without being intrusive during the sessions.

 Speech-language assessment: we will repeat speech-language assessments pre and post therapy to identify speech fluency changes related to therapy.
 Speech and language assessments will take 2-3 hours in total and can be done over 2 separate sessions, depending on each child’s abilities and needs.
 Speech and language assessments will take place at the University of Canterbury while the brain scan will be conducted in St George’s Hospital in Christchurch.